huaxiaozhong1/tensorflow-lite-apps-on-raspberry-pi-3/readme.md

 # Two tensorflow-lite applications running on Raspberry Pi 3
 This is an "Off-line machine learning" (Offline AI, artificial intelligence) project, in which 2 tensorflow-lite applications are developed to run on Raspberry Pi 3 board.
 The applications are built in docker container in Ubuntu 18.04 host, then runs with Raspbian 9 (stretch) on Pi.
 The Readme describes all steps on how these application are created based on tensorflow tree (version 1.12.0) and etc. The project provides all necessary stuffs to go through these steps, or points out where the other stuffs are.
-So, hopefully the project could be a good and compact tutorial that developer could fast follow to get your own TfLite-Raspberry Pi applications started confidently.
+So, hopefully the project could be a good and compact guide that developer could fast follow to get your own TfLite-Raspberry Pi applications started confidently on the areas like Embedded intelligence (AI embedded system), smart object (AI IoT) and etc.

 ## Setup & Run